code4policy/modules/agile/07-project.md

 	2. Product owner solicits questions to make sure everyone is on the same page about what is included in that task and what is not.
 	3. Poker commences
 	4. Either agree on a consensus, or discuss further and do another round of poker.
-2. Now lets turn it over to the groups to do that with the rest of the tasks.
+2. Now lets turn it over to the groups to do that with the rest of the tasks for this sprint.

 ## Daily Standup